Dieting is harmful for PCOS? YES!

 PCOS often presents with chronic inflammation and insulin resistance.
 In order to improve PCOS symptoms, inflammation and insulin resistance have to be addressed.
 First, chronic dieting has been shown to increase cortisol levels and stress on the body, adding to the pro-inflammatory state of PCOS.
 To improve the inflammatory responses, we need nutrients!
 Dieting and restriction decrease the nutrients our bodies need and only increases inflammation.
 In addition, restrictive dieting does NOT necessarily address insulin levels, which most often desperately need attention with PCOS.

 PCOS also makes dieting more difficult to do.
 With high insulin levels comes intense cravings and hunger.
 Add restriction on top of this, and it’s a recipe for eventual overeating or binging.
-High insulin levels and inflammation can also contribute to weight gain.
+High insulin levels, high testosterone, slowed metabolism and inflammation can also contribute to weight gain.
 These factors make dieting feel even more burdensome and frustrating for women with PCOS.
 Many women with PCOS experience little to no weight loss with dieting, which makes sense considering dieting doesn’t address the root causes of PCOS.

 Reason #5: Pursuing the Perfect Body is Blinding